Maps and Guides

 Visitor Center and Arbor Court

-Just outside the Visitor Center is a central courtyard called Arbor Court, which is a hub for nearby attractions and for activities throughout the year.
+Just outside the Visitor Center is a central courtyard called Arbor Court, which is a hub for nearby attractions and activities throughout the year.
 It has seating areas and colorful plantings in spring, summer, and fall.

 Children’s Garden and Maze Garden

-Far more than just a playground, the Children’s Garden is a 4-acre outdoor play space that encourages children to safely romp, climb, splash, see new things, and wonder about trees and nature.
+The Children’s Garden is far more than just a playground.
+It is a 4-acre outdoor play space, with one entry and exit, that encourages children to safely romp, climb, splash, see new things, and be amazed by the wonder of trees and nature.
 There are ponds, streams, things to climb on, and plenty of places for grownups to sit while children play.
-Many of its interactive features are based on tree science.
-It is designed for children from toddlers to 12-year-olds.

 Next to the Children’s Garden is a twisty Maze Garden made of living green shrubs.
 Find the secret to reach the big sycamore tree for a towering view!
 Children love to solve the puzzle.